Bri Teresi Flaunts Voluptuous Chest & Hourglass Shape In Lacy Negligee

 "Wow l do not get tired of saying what you are very beautiful," one admirer chimed in.

-“Wow you are natural beauty i like your outfit,” wrote a second fan, adding several red heart emoji.
+"Wow you are natural beauty i like your outfit," a second fan wrote, adding several red heart emoji.

 "You look stunning in black.
 You're so beautiful!" a third Instagram user commented.

-“Oh gorgeous Great beauty and attractive stunning,” gushed a fourth fan, adding several smiley face emoji.
+"Oh gorgeous Great beauty and attractive stunning," a fourth fan gushed, adding several smiley face emoji.

-Just last week, Bri delighted her admirers with a video that saw her wearing a thong on a deck covered in snow.
-She also sported a red-and-black flannel shirt, a pair of over-the-knee socks with a lace trim and furry black boots.
+Just last week, Bri delighted her admirers with a video where she wore a thong on a deck covered in snow.
+She also sported a red-and-black flannel shirt, a pair of over-the-knee socks with lace trim and furry black boots.
 She posed with a snowboard and playfully asked her fans if they would snowboard with her dressed the way she was.